amateescu/search_api_solr/README.md

 highlighted snippets or an excerpt based on the entities loaded from the database.
 Solr itself can do that much better, especially for different languages.
-If you check `Retrieve result data from Solr` and `Highlight retrieved data` on the server edit page, the Highlighting processor will use this data directly and bypass it's own logic.
+If you check `Retrieve result data from Solr` and `Highlight retrieved data` on the index edit page, the Highlighting processor will use this data directly and bypass it's own logic.
 To do the highlighting, Solr will use the configuration of the Highlighting processor.